yenon118/HAPPI_GWAS_2/README.md

 ## Usage

 The HAPPI_GWAS_2 pipeline is a command line based pipeline that can be ran on any Linux computing systems.
-It consists of BLUP.py for best linear unbiased prediction, BLUE.py for best linear unbiased estimation, and HAPPI_GWAS.py for GWAS, haploblock analysis, and condidate gene identification.
+It consists of BLUP.py for best linear unbiased prediction, BLUE.py for best linear unbiased estimation, and HAPPI_GWAS.py for GWAS, haploblock analysis, and candidate gene identification.
 The command and arguments of each tool are shown as below:

 #### BLUP.py